heathercat123/cursedwindowsupgrades/README.md

 ### Upgrade process
 1. Just upgrade as if you were going from 10 to 11
-1. In the OOBE, all of the privacy settings are turned on.
+1. In the OOBE, the privacy settings may be turned on.
 You can turn them off.

 The *Go back* option in the settings does not work, your drivers don't transfer and the Windows 8 UWP apps may not work, but the rest works flawlessly